spatie/laravel-data/docs/validation/introduction.md

 Validation is probably one of the coolest features of this package, but it is also the most complex one.
 We'll try to make it as straightforward as possible to validate data but in the end the Laravel validator was not written to be used in this way.
 So there are some limitations and quirks you should be aware of.

-In some cases it might be easier to just create a custom request class with validation rules and then call `toArray` on the request to create a data object than trying to validate the data with this package.
+In a few cases it might be easier to just create a custom request class with validation rules and then call `toArray` on the request to create a data object than trying to validate the data with this package.

 ## When does validation happen?